Husseinhewehii/laravel-model-review/README.md

 [![License](https://poser.pugx.org/dgvai/laravel-user-review/license)](https://packagist.org/packages/dgvai/laravel-user-review)

 This package is derived from **Jalal Uddin**'s beautiful package [Github](https://github.com/dgvai-git) | [Linked-in](https://linkedin.com/in/dgvai) | [Facebook](https://facebook.com/dgvai.hridoy)
-which provides the ability for user to make review to any model on the system with rates and comments, with the privilege to the user to make more than one review to the same model.
+which provides the ability for user to make review on any model on the system with rates and comments, with the privilege to the user to make more than one review on the same model.

-I took it an added a new functionality which aligns with systems that allow users to make only one review to a model or update it.
+I took it an added a new functionality which aligns with systems that allow users to make only one review on a model or update it.

 ## Requirements